Digital-Contraptions-Imaginarium/odi-gcloud-analysis/README.md

 The objective of this project is to:
 - make the profiles of products and services published on HM Government's "CloudStore" website at [http://govstore.service.gov.uk/cloudstore](http://govstore.service.gov.uk/cloudstore) available in a machine-readable format
-- use that data to analyse how, of all CloudStore products and services, *data* products have changed over the last two years by comparison with an available dump of the same data from May 2012
+- use that data to analyse how, of all CloudStore products and services, *open data* products have changed over the last two years by comparison with an available dump of the same data from May 2012
-- produce lists of data products and services that address specific categories of services such as: hosting, consultancy, analysis, conversion or visualisation.
+- produce lists of open data products and services that address specific categories of services such as: hosting, consultancy, analysis, conversion or visualisation.

 ## Outcome

 ### The figures
+**TO BE UPDATED**
-On 18 March 2014, 632 companies listed on CloudStore today 2,852 products and services whose description included the word "data", over a total of 12,754 products.
+On 18 March 2014, 632 companies listed on CloudStore 2,852 products and services whose description included the word "data", over a total of 12,754 products.

 Of these, 16 companies offered 38 products and services whose description explicitly referred to "open data".